 The GPSF can also provide travel funding to students who have exhausted other resources.

 McCulloch Dissertation Research Travel Fellowship for French ($4000) (Note that the McCulloch Fellowship may be used in any French-speaking country.)

 Dana B. Drake Research Travel Fellowship for Spanish ($2,000)

 Isabella Payne Cooper Dissertation Research Fellowship for Italian ($2,000)

 Candidates should first consider the appropriateness for their research of a Graduate School Fellowship.

 Applicants should submit a two-page statement describing the nature of the project, time frame, estimated expenses, and other pertinent details.
 The letter, addressed to the Graduate Advisory Committee, should be submitted electronically by March 1st.
 Winners of these Departmental awards will be notified about one week after the Graduate School announces its awards.
 At the end of the award period, a one-page report must be filed with the Chair of Romance Studies.
 It should account for both the expenditure of the allotted funds and state what the award helped the student accomplish.

-Thanks to generous support from the Jacques Hardré fund, the department will be able to offer two awards of $5,000 each to graduate students in French to support summer research.
 The stipend may be used to fund travel for research purposes but is intended primarily to provide financial support for a sustained period of research and writing free from employment.
 Examples of eligible projects include but are not limited to a dissertation chapter, an article for publication, or a digital humanities project.

 To apply: Please submit a 2-page description of the project to be accomplished during the summer award period, including a statement of how completing this project will contribute to the applicant’s development as a scholar.
 Please address your application to the Graduate Advisory Committee and submit it via the online award application by March 1.